Ghazanchetsots Cathedral: 2020 shelling

 On 8 October 2020, the cathedral was struck twice by Azerbaijan, which resulted in the collapse of part of the roof.
-A Russian journalist, Yuri Kotenok was seriously injured by the second strike.
-Two others were also wounded.
+A Russian journalist was seriously injured by the second strike, while two others were wounded.
 Human Rights Watch (HRW) noted that the two attacks "suggest that the church, a civilian object with cultural significance, was an intentional target despite the absence of evidence that it was used for military purposes."
 HRW collected remnants of the weapon used against the church, which "corroborate the use of guided munitions."
 An investigation by Hetq concluded that the church was hit with 300 mm rockets, probably that of a TRG-300 Tiger multiple rocket launcher.

+Between the shelling of the church and the capture of the town by Azerbaijan, the church continued to attract Armenians.
+On October 12 cellist Sevak Avanesyan played Krunk (The Crane) by Komitas inside the partially ruined church.
+On October 24 a couple from Martuni got married at the church.
+On November 6, 2020 Archbishop Bagrat Galstanyan of Tavush delivered a prayer at the church.